ShubhangineeSingh/ESU-DH/_pages/research.md

 author_profile: true
 ---

-My research lies at the intersection of political geography, border studies, critical tourism, and memory politics in South Asia and Europe[cite: 1].
+My research lies at the intersection of political geography, border studies, critical tourism, and memory politics in South Asia and Europe.

 ---